Reflections & Memory

 -

-The Truth About Homeschooling: A Parent's Insights and Gentle Resistance
+The Truth About Homeschooling: A Parent's Reflections and Gentle Resistance

-Choosing homeschool education isn't about finding shortcuts to college admission, but rather a reflection on industrial civilization and capitalist living.
-Homeschooling is full of gray areas and uncertainty, severely testing parents' capacity for accompaniment.
-When facing unfair situations, true education is teaching children to practice 'gentle and courteous resistance.'
+Choosing homeschooling isn't about finding a shortcut to academic success—it's a reflection on industrial civilization and capitalist life.
+Homeschooling is full of grey areas and uncertainty, putting a parent's capacity for accompaniment to the test.
+In the face of unfairness, true education means teaching children to practice 'gentle, courteous resistance.'

 -

-The Brutal Test of School Closure, Not Learning Closure: A Resource War from a Parent's Perspective
+The Brutal Test of Learning-Doesn't-Stop: A Resource War from the Parent's Perspective

-School closures during the pandemic exposed the structural inequalities of online learning.
-Gaps in hardware, space, and logistical support turned online education into a brutal game of competing family resources.
-Parents must shift from passive acceptance to actively building management systems, because the paradigm shift in education won't wait for you to be ready.
+The pandemic-era policy of 'classes suspended, learning continues' exposed the structural inequality of online learning.
+Gaps in hardware, space, and logistical support turned online education into a brutal contest of family resources.
+Parents must shift from passive recipients to active builders of management systems, because the paradigm shift in education won't wait for you to be ready.

 Culture and Way of Living